jagzviruz/jagzviruz.github.io/src/posts/lru-cache/post.md

 A **L**east **R**ecently **U**sed cache is a technique used in computer applications to optimise *get* operations for frequently accessed data that could potentially involve heavy processing/computation.

 The store is initialised with a given capacity, and can store a maximum of that number of items.
 When a new item needs to be stored, the item that has been accessed the lowest number of times in the store will get *evicted*.
 This implies there needs to be a way to keep track of when the items were accessed.
-Due to this, the order of insertion is not relevant to the operations.
+Due to this, the order of insertion is not relevant to the operations if any *get* operation have been performed.
+If no get operations were performed, remove the earliest inserted item.

-All items stored in the LRU are indexed by keys and no two items can have the same keys.
+All items stored in the **Cache** are indexed by keys and no two items can have the same keys.

 ### How to implement ?